Hope’s Home proudly employs qualified and energetic staff whose passion for helping children with complex medical needs is just as strong as our own.

 Amanda graduated from Alberta’s Practical Nursing program in 2004.
 She since has trained to facilitate Color Spectrums training as well as Basic Skills training, is a graduate of the Saskatchewan Institute of Health Leadership program, the LEAP management skills development program and is working towards being a certified coach with the International Coach Federation.

-Evelyn came to Hope’s Home five years ago to fill the position of executive assistant to the CEO.
+Evelyn came to Hope’s Home to fill the position of executive assistant to the CEO.
 Having a child with complex medical needs within her family circle, it was Hope’s Home’s mission, vision and values that drew her to the organization.
-Her many years of experience in the administrative field and organizational abilities have proven an asset to the CEO.
-She has now expanded her duties to support the COO and CFO as well.
+Her many years of experience in the administrative field and organizational abilities have proven an asset to the CEO and CFO.

 Originally from Edmonton, Thandi was an Administrative Assistant with the University of Alberta’s Department of Medicine from 2008 to 2020.
 Thandi then moved to Regina in January of 2020 and worked for the SHA, Department of Pharmacy in Administration before joining the Hope’s Home family.